Invoice payment management: what every restaurant owner needs to know

 Manual invoice input isn’t worth your time

-Tracking supplier invoices is time-consuming and pretty dreary.
+Why is invoice management important?
+Simply because tracking supplier invoices is time-consuming and pretty dreary.

 If you’re following the pattern of many restaurants, you’re receiving PDF invoices by email or paper invoices that change hands at the backdoors of your kitchen along with an accompanying shipment of beers, disposables or fresh veg.